This is our 32nd year of celebrating the outstanding accomplishments of IBAT members with the

 which has never been more important than throughout the past year.

-The Best of Community Banking (BOCB) competition is an opportunity to showcase and honor the best-of-the-best efforts of IBAT members in six categories: pandemic response, bank culture, community service, financial literacy, marketing, and architectural design.
+The Best of Community Banking (BOCB) competition is an opportunity to showcase and honor the best-of-the-best efforts of IBAT members in six categories: bank culture, community service, financial literacy, innovation, marketing and architectural design.
 Entries are free with a maximum of two per bank.

 Take this opportunity to tell the story of your bank’s critical involvement in the community and with both your employees and customers by sharing with us the exceptional projects you’ve taken on throughout the past year.